Generic Name: ciprofloxacin hydrochloride

 - headaches that will not go away, with or without blurred vision

 - Intestine infection (Pseudomembranous colitis).
-Pseudomembranous colitis can happen with many antibacterial medicines, including Ciprofloxacin Tablets.
+Pseudomembranous colitis can happen with many antibacterial medicines, including ciprofloxacin.
 Call your healthcare provider right away if you get watery diarrhea, diarrhea that does not go away, or bloody stools.
 You may have stomach cramps and a fever.
 Pseudomembranous colitis can happen 2 or more months after you have finished your antibacterial medicine.

 - Changes in sensation and possible nerve damage (Peripheral Neuropathy).
-Damage to the nerves in arms, hands, legs, or feet can happen in people who take fluoroquinolones, including Ciprofloxacin Tablets.
+Damage to the nerves in arms, hands, legs, or feet can happen in people who take fluoroquinolones, including ciprofloxacin.
 Talk with your healthcare provider right away if you get any of the following symptoms of peripheral neuropathy in your arms, hands, legs, or feet:

 - Serious heart rhythm changes (QT prolongation and torsade de pointes).
 Tell your healthcare provider right away if you have a change in your heart beat (a fast or irregular heartbeat), or if you faint.
-Ciprofloxacin Tablets may cause a rare heart problem known as prolongation of the QT interval.
+Ciprofloxacin may cause a rare heart problem known as prolongation of the QT interval.
 This condition can cause an abnormal heartbeat and can be very dangerous.
 The chances of this event are higher in people: